 Future plans

-We successfully utilized the existing solution and it fully met the project requirements.
-To improve the process, we are working on the following improvements:
+We successfully utilized the existing solution, and it fully met the project requirements.
+To further improve the process, we are working on the following enhancements:

-- Create separate Docker images for different versions of Cassandra (this allows for decreasing the risk of occasional data changes during the test runs)
+- Create separate Docker images for different versions of Cassandra.
+This will decrease the risk of accidental data changes during test runs.

-- Create the Docker images for various agents that can start working automatically (when needed, on request).
-This will allow several developers to work in parallel with the same Cassandra data center with no interference
+- Create Docker images for various agents that can start working automatically when needed, on request.
+This will allow several developers to work in parallel with the same Cassandra data center without interference.

-This is how Docker helped us build a perfect test automation process.
-However, you can also consider using Docker for a variety of different tasks.
-Particularly, you can minimize the usage of system resources with Docker.
-And, you don’t need to support multiple versions of operating systems.
+This is how Docker helped us build an efficient test automation process.
+However, you can also use Docker for a variety of other tasks.
+For instance, Docker can help minimize the usage of system resources, and you won’t need to maintain multiple versions of operating systems.
 Docker simplifies and speeds up the development and testing processes.

-This is how Docker became one of the most important instruments for any developer.
-And it’s very difficult to underestimate the importance of Docker.
-We can compare the benefits of this revolutionary container service with Git.
-And if haven’t used Docker yet, now is the right time to give it a try.
+Docker has become one of the most essential tools for any developer.
+It’s hard to overstate its importance.
+We can compare the benefits of this revolutionary container service to those of Git.
+If you haven’t used Docker yet, now is the right time to give it a try.